Join the Largest Ostomy Community

 Hi Doe,

 I underwent Remicade therapy twice and I'm sorry to say, it didn't help.
-I had no adverse reaction that I'm aware of except a persistant cough right afterwards (both times).
+I had no adverse reaction that I'm aware of except a persistent cough right afterwards (both times).
 They tell me it's great in the treatment of arthritis, but............?????
 I wish you all the best in whatever you decide..

 BEG

-Have you done this yet DoeY girl xxxxxxxxxxxxx mare---mooza xxx
+Have you done this yet, DoeY girl? xxxxxxxxxxxxx mare---mooza xxx

-Your absolutely right my "Mooze"......Hope your doing well my friend.
+Your absolutely right, my "Mooze"......Hope you're doing well, my friend.

 BEG